havocp/xsbt-wiki/Dormant/Basic-Configuration.md

 [Defaults]: http://harrah.github.com/xsbt/latest/sxr/Defaults.scala.html
 [Keys]: http://harrah.github.com/xsbt/latest/sxr/Keys.scala.html

-This page has been replaced a couple of times; first by [[Settings]] and most recently by [[Getting Started Basic Def]] and [[Getting Started More About Settings]].
+_Wiki Maintenance Note:_ This page has been replaced a couple of times; first by [[Settings]] and most recently by [[Getting Started Basic Def]] and [[Getting Started More About Settings]].
 It has some obsolete
 terminology: